saltjsx/quickbuck-alpha/scripts/README.md

 ## Fix System Accounts

-**IMPORTANT: Run this BEFORE using ai-buy or gambling features for the first time!**
+**IMPORTANT: Run this if you notice account issues with automated systems!**

 This script ensures both the "System" and "QuickBuck Casino Reserve" accounts are not owned by players: